Analysis: Reprogrammed cells open new medical window

 Experts agreed that the pioneering work by the two new Nobel laureates had changed the field of stem cell research.

-"What's grand in this discovery is that these specialised mature cells can rewind in their development and become stem cells," said Urban Lendahl, chairman of the Nobel awards committee.
+"What's grand in this discovery is that these specialized mature cells can rewind in their development and become stem cells," said Urban Lendahl, chairman of the Nobel awards committee.

 Still, many experts believe the true promise of iPS cells is as unique research tools, rather than necessarily forming the basis of new medical therapies.